morincer/teamcity-plugin-saml/README.md

 ### Additional Logging

-General troubleshooting step is to enable common auth logging in Teamcity and check the log output for possible clues.
+General troubleshooting step is to enable debug auth logging in Teamcity and check the log output for possible clues.

 You may use pre-crafted [logging preset](./docs/debug-auth-saml.xml): just import it into your TC and switch the logging profile (via Admin -> General -> Troubleshooting page).
 This preset is naturally just a standard debud-auth.xml preset + com.onelogin.saml2 debug logging.